-Reading: Chapters 10-19 + Epilogue in Rhodes

-Problem sets: There will be 2 problem sets on the material in this section

-9. Enrichment of uranium

-10. Mean-free path and critical mass
+Reading: Chapters 14-18 in Rhodes; Richard Feynman's Problem sets: Problem sets on the material in this section will cover: Enrichment of uranium Mean-free path and critical mass

 D. Aftermath

 This unit deals what followed the Trinity test.
 The decision to use the atomic bomb on Japanese cities is central in this as are some of the stark moral issues raised by this decision.
 The scale of the destruction due to the bombing of Hiroshima and Nagasaki will be central to the unit.
 Finally the unit deals with attempts of the world in the immediate post war era to come to grips with living with nuclear weapons will be discussed.